lzztt/koa-session-minimal/README.md

 [![codecov][codecov-image]][codecov-url]

 Minimal implementation of session middleware for Koa 2.
 Inspired by and compatible with [koa-generic-session](https://github.com/koajs/generic-session).
-It is a re-write of `koa-generic-session` with its essential functionalities, with around 100 lines of code in ES6.
+This is a re-write of `koa-generic-session` with its essential functionalities, with around 100 lines of code in ES6.

 This is a native Koa 2 middleware.
 It supports existing session stores (via the `co` wrapper) for `koa-generic-session`.
 It can be used as a drop-in replacement for `koa-generic-session` in Koa 2.